quo-vs/book_on/README.md

 An application for tracking and saving read books

+# Run locally
+To run application locally you need to add your own firebase congiguration file **google-services.json** into the module (app-level) directory of your android app.

 # Tech Stack
 * Provider  and BLoC state-management patterns
 * Firebase Authentication